AleksandrDenis/PP1-The-Bitter-End/README.md

    * Navigation Links
      * The links are visible and clickable, and they redirect to the correct pages.
-     * The links have the appropriate text and they match the design and style of the website.
+     * The links have the appropriate text, they match the design and style of the website.
      * The links are responsive and adapt to different screen sizes and orientations.
-     * The links have the proper active state and they indicate the current page.
+     * The links have the proper active state, they indicate the current page.

    * Footer
      * The email is visible and clickable, and it opens the default email client with the correct recipient address.
      * The telephone is visible and clickable, and it initiates a call with the correct number.
-     * The social media icon are visible and clickable and open the corresponding social media platform in a new tab.
+     * The social media icon is visible and clickable and open the corresponding social media platform in a new tab.
      * The location icon is visible and interactive and open the google maps in a new tab.
      * The footer is responsive and adapts to different screen sizes and orientations.